Muemmelmoehre/mmsec.io/index.md

 x/2i $eip # examine 2 instructions starting from where eip points to x/2w $eip # examine 2 words starting from where eip points to

+# examine stack at crash
+x/8wx $esp # examine 8 words starting from where esp points to

 # pattern create
 pattern create length_here pattern.txt
 run < pattern.txt